pandemic babies who are now toddlers playing together

 In the My New Life podcast by Lovevery, Jessica Rolph explains that it is “important to keep in mind that a lot of that socialization with other children doesn’t typically happen until much older than we think.
 So a 1 or 2 year old isn’t doing the same socialization as a 3, 4 and 5 year old.”

 It’s so easy to forget that babies and young toddlers live in totally different worlds than we do.
-Their brains are still rapidly developing, and they simply see and experience the world differently than adults do or even kids do who are just a little bit older.
+Their brains are still rapidly developing, and they simply see and experience the world differently than adults or even kids who are just a little bit older.

-For example, Rolph and episode guest Nekole Eaton go on to discuss how a 1 year old simply isn’t ready to sit with other children and socialize in the way we think of socialization as adults.
-And even at 2 years old, those toddlers are engaging in what is referred to as “parallel play”.
+Even at 2 years old, those toddlers are engaging in what is referred to as “parallel play”.
 That is, they may play alongside each other, but they aren’t having direct interactive play.
-So if your 2 year old pandemic baby is still only interested in mostly doing his own thing when it comes to play, this is totally normal!
+So if your 2-year-old pandemic baby is still only interested in mostly doing his own thing when it comes to play, this is often normal!

 toddler parallel play

-While keeping the above in mind, I do still think there are ways we can encourage our slow to warm-up toddlers to get more comfortable in unfamiliar social settings.
+While keeping the above in mind, I do still think there are ways we can encourage our slow-to-warm-up toddlers to get more comfortable in unfamiliar social settings.
 Here are some of the things we are doing with my toddler to gently encourage his social blossoming.

 Supporting Pandemic Babies’ Social Development